Sammy1Am/Twimages/README.md

 * Enter Twitch chat, and enjoy!

 ## Configuration
-There's no preferences/settings available yet, but if you want to turn a particular feature off, you can edit the script and comment out the appropriate line in the processNewMessages() function.  (e.g. put a `//` in front of `hightlightUsername(newMessage);` to turn off username highlighting.
+There's no preferences/settings available yet, but if you want to turn a particular feature off, you can edit the script and comment out the appropriate line in the processNewMessages() function.  (e.g. put a `//` in front of `highlightUsername(newMessage);` to turn off username highlighting.)

 ## Troubleshooting / Issues
 Feel free to submit questions, issues, suggestions, pull requests, etc. to this Git repo.